G'MIC - GREYC's Magic for Image Computing: A Full-Featured Open-Source Framework for Image Processing

 .gif files: Animated gif files can be saved, using the input expression filename.gif,fps>0,nb_loops.
 Specify nb_loops=0 to get an infinite number of animation loops (this is the default behavior).

-.jpeg files: The output quality may be specified (in %), using the output expression filename.jpg,30 (here, to get a 30% quality output).
+.jpeg and .webp files: The output quality may be specified (in %), using the output expression filename.jpg,30 (here, to get a 30% quality output).
 100 is the default.

 .mnc files: The output header can set from another file, using the output expression filename.mnc,header_template.mnc.